 - Jacob Will was born in Shenandoah County, Virginia on March 16, 1820, the son of Jonathan (John) Will (1786-1864) and Hanna Byrd (1788-1864).
 Jacob married Elizabeth Jones (1843-1890) about 1863.
 Jacob was 23 years older than Elizabeth.

-- They were farmers and lived about two miles west of Moore’s Store, Shenandoah County, Virginia.
+- Jacob and Elizabeth were farmers and lived about two miles west of Moore’s Store, Shenandoah County, Virginia.
 (Harpine, p.
 194).

-- Jacob and Elizabeth are buried in St Lukes United Church of Christ (County Line) Cemetery, Moores Store, Shenandoah County, Virginia.
+- Jacob and Elizabeth are buried in Saint Lukes United Church of Christ (County Line) Cemetery, Moores Store, Shenandoah County, Virginia.